 A printable one-page description of Solitary Watch can be downloaded here: ABOUT SOLITARY WATCH (pdf)

 The use and abuse of solitary confinement in U.S. prisons is one of the most pressing domestic human rights issues in America today—and also one of the most invisible.
-The routine isolation of prisoners has grown dramatically in the past three decades, outpacing even the growth in the general prison population.
-Today, at least 25,000 prisoners are being held in long-term solitary in the nation’s “supermax” facilities.
-According to available data, the total number of prisoners living in solitary confinement in all prisons and jails exceeds 80,000.
+Today, at least 25,000 individuals are being held in long-term solitary in the nation’s “supermax” facilities.
+According to available data, the total number of men, women, and children living in solitary confinement in all prisons exceeds 80,000.

 Far from being a last-resort measure reserved for the “worst of the worst,” solitary confinement has become a control strategy of first resort in many prisons.
 This despite the fact that it has never been shown to serve any legitimate penological purpose, and may actually increase both prison violence and recidivism.
-Today, inmates can be placed in complete isolation for months or years not only for violent acts but for possessing contraband, using drugs, ignoring orders, or using profanity.
-Thousands of prisoners are held in indefinite solitary confinement because they have been “validated” as gang members, based on information from other inmates who are rewarded for “snitching.”
+Today, individuals can be placed in complete isolation for months or years not only for violent acts but for possessing contraband, using drugs, ignoring orders, or using profanity.
+Thousands more are held in indefinite solitary confinement because they have been “validated” as gang members, based on highly questionable information.
 Others have ended up in solitary because they have untreated mental illnesses, are children in need of “protection,” are gay or transgender, are Muslim, have unsavory political beliefs, or report rape or abuse by prison officials.
 In Virginia, a dozen Rastafarian men have been in solitary for ten years because they refuse to cut their hair on religious grounds.

-For the inmates who endure it, life in solitary confinement means spending at least 23 hours a day in a cell that measures, on average, 6 x 9 feet, within supermax prisons or prison units that have made a science out of isolation.
+For the people who endure it, life in solitary confinement means spending at least 23 hours a day in a cell that measures, on average, 6 x 9 feet, within supermax prisons or prison units that have made a science out of isolation.
 Their meals generally come through slots in the solid steel doors of their cells, as do any communications with prison staff.
 Some are permitted to exercise one hour a day, alone, in a fenced or walled “dog run.”
-Prisoners in solitary confinement may be denied visits, telephone calls, television, reading materials, and art supplies.
+Individuals in solitary confinement may be denied visits, telephone calls, television, reading materials, and art supplies.
 And they can remain in isolation for months, years, or decades.
-In Louisiana, two prisoners now in their sixties have been in solitary confinement for more than 39 years.
+In Louisiana, two men now in their sixties and seventies have been in solitary confinement for more than 41 years.

 Polls show that a clear majority of Americans oppose the use of torture under any circumstances, even on foreign terrorism suspects.
 Yet conditions in U.S. prisons and jails, which at times transgress the boundaries of humane treatment, have produced little outcry.
 The widespread practice of solitary confinement, in particular, has received scant media attention, and has yet to find a firm place in the public discourse or on political platforms.